HackathonProjects2020-2021/HelpingHands/README.md

 ## Instructions
 Run the following commands to install dependencies by typing this statement in the repl.it console:
 ```
+pip install django

-pip install -r requirements.txt
+pip install pyrebase
 ```

 After repl.it finishes installing all the dependencies, please click the run button which will deploy.

 Next, to run the web application server :

-Open a new browser tab and type: https://HelpingHands--tsaicharan03.repl.co in your browser.
+Open a new browser tab and type: https://helpinghands--tsaicharan03.repl.co/ in your browser.

-And From there, you'll be able to tour our website
+And From there, you'll be able to tour our website.

+Remember to create a password of 6 characters or more.

 ## Technology
 - HTML5